-- Only a student who has applied on time and correctly for the written test may take part in the test concerned, and will be admitted to the room where the written test is being held. - 2.
+- 1. Only a student who has applied on time and correctly for the written test may take part in the test concerned, and will be admitted to the room where the written test is being held. - 2.
 Admission to the hall where a written test is organized is declined fifteen minutes after the start of the written test concerned.
-A student who is admitted to the hall after the start of the examination concerned should ensure that he/she causes as little disturbance as possible to the students already present. - A student taking part in the test may not leave the room earlier than one hour after the start of that test.
+A student who is admitted to the hall after the start of the examination concerned should ensure that he/she causes as little disturbance as possible to the students already present. - 3.
+A student taking part in the test may not leave the room earlier than one hour after the start of that test.
 A student who leaves the test before the end of the test concerned should ensure that he/she causes as little disturbance as possible to the students still present. - 4.
 A student taking part in the test may, on request and with the permission of the examiner or the invigilator, leave the test's hall a while to use the toilet as from one hour after the start of the written test until half an hour before the end of the test.
 This permission is granted only to one student at a time.
 In exceptional cases, the examiner or invigilator may derogate from these rules in favour of the student. - 5.
 Personal belongings such as coats, bags, mobile phones, watches and other items that are not allowed to be used during the written test are not allowed to be brought into the hall where the test is held.
 These must be placed outside the test room in lockers, if available.
 If no lockers are available, coats must be placed over the chair.
 Bags must be closed and out of reach of the student.
 Watches, mobile phones and such must be switched off and out of reach of the student. - 6.
+Scrap paper, examination questions, answers and other examination-related documents may not be taken from the room during and after the examination.
+Only when clearly indicated on the front page of the test paper, scrap paper may be taken by the student after the official examination time has elapsed. - 7.
 The head of the Department for Exam Administration RSM can, with the approval of the Examination Board, establish specific rules concerning entering and leaving the room in the Van der Goot (former M-) Building in which the written tests is being held, by virtue of the Teaching and Examination Regulations of the programme and the Rules and Guidelines of the Examination Board.
 These specific rules will be announced in a proper manner in sufficient time.